-One can often eliminate flickering by switching between the regional standard 24 or 25 fps capture (while keeping the playback rate unchanged).
+One can often eliminate flickering by switching between the regional standard 24 or 25 fps recording frame rate (while keeping the playback rate unchanged).
 For example, when shooting in the UK for playback in the US, one could shoot at 25 fps (thus permitting any shutter speed), but then have this played back at 24 fps in the US.
-The only disadvantage is that the footage will appear roughly 4% slower, but this typically isn’t noticeable.
+The only disadvantage is that the footage will appear roughly 4% slower, but this typically isn't noticeable.

 Even if flickering cannot be eliminated entirely, its severity can usually still be reduced.
 In general, the intensity of flickering can be decreased by using a slower shutter speed.
 Similarly, the flicker frequency can sometimes be decreased by using a shutter speed which is as close as possible to a known safe shutter speed.
-Ultimately though, the only sure-fire way to eliminate flickering is to shoot under natural or continuous artificial lighting.
+Ultimately though, the only sure-fire way to eliminate flickering is to shoot under natural lighting or continuous artificial lighting.